Tomato Garden Bed Strategy

 1. Raised

-2. Lined with chicken wire
+2. Lined with 1/4 inch hardware cloth

 A raised bed is an area of soil that is raised up higher than the surrounding soil.
 The main advantage to a raised bed is that the soil inside tends to be several degrees warmer than soil that is not raised.
 This can be accomplished by just piling up soil in an area or by building walls to contain the soil.
 The walls can be constructed out of just about anything, but the usual materials are either wood planks or stone bricks.